 - The Australian Agroforestry Foundation, an Australian based organisation that created the Master Tree Growers program.
 The Master Tree Growers program is an intensive training course that provides participants with the skills and knowledge to maintain forestry initiatives whether that be for individual land holders or community forestry initiatives like the WithOneSeed community forestry program.
 The Master Tree Growers program is internationally recognised and has been delivered in a number of African countries and also in other countries in the Asia-Pacific region.

-- Permatil, an NGO in Timor Leste that has been delivering permaculture training across Timor Leste.
-Permatil has also produced a Permaculture Guide Book that forms the basis of WithOnePlanet’s permaculture training program.
-WithOnePlanet, in partnership with Permatil, is currently writing the Permaculture Guidebook for tropical countries.
-This is a rewriting and updating of a permaculture book produced in 2008 focused on Timor Leste.
+- Permatil, an NGO in Timor-Leste that has been delivering permaculture training across Timor Leste since 2000.
+Permatil, together with xpand Foundation and Disruptive Media has produced the new Tropical Permaculture Guidebook that forms the basis of WithOnePlanet’s permaculture training program.
+It is a comprehensive resource of permaculture design, food sovereignty and environmental regeneration strategies, for all tropical countries.
+This is a rewriting and updating of a permaculture book produced in 2008 by Permatil and focused on Timor-Leste.
 The new guidebook will be enhanced through the use of information communication technology to enable audio and video as a method of delivery.
-Information technology will also be used to improve delivery of the book in electronic format.
+Information technology is also used to improve delivery of the book in electronic format.